 Total Cost of Ownership (TCO)

 Although cloud EHRs may have lower initial costs, the total cost of ownership can be higher due to additional charges for customization, increased storage, hardware upgrades, and data transfers.
-To make the system more cost-effective, consider performance optimization and explore various revenue streams, such as charging patients for portal access or appointment scheduling.
+To make the system more cost-effective, consider optimizing performance and exploring various revenue streams, such as charging patients for portal access or appointment scheduling.

 Data Breach Risks